Kevinsnowflake/sfquickstarts/site/sfguides/src/getting-started-with-snowflake-intelligence/getting-started-with-snowflake-intelligence.md

     - Select attribute column(s): select TITLE, PRODUCT
     - Select columns to include in the service: Select all
     - Configure your Search Service: Keep default values **except** select **DASH_WH_SI** for "Warehouse for indexing" (Choose COMPUTE_WH if DASH_WH_SI is not available)
+    - Confirm "Serving" and "Indexing" states are both "Active".
+If it's not updating, click the refresh button in the top right hand corner.
+ * Select "Playground" button in the top right corner and ask a question like:
+   - Show me all the tickets relating to clothing products
+   - Show me all tickets that talk about any damage, defects

 #### OPTIONAL: Aggregated Support Cases using Cortex AISQL